piotr-szachewicz/iir-filter-designer/README.md

 Java IIR Filter Designer is a Java library for designing Infinite Impulse Response (IIR) filters.

-The implementation of this library is based on Scipy signal package.

 How to use it:
 --------------